writetome51/current-page/README.md

 # CurrentPage

-A TypeScript/Javascript class intended to be used with a separate Paginator class.
+A TypeScript/Javascript class intended to help a separate Paginator
-It loads a page (array) of data into memory.
-It supports the breaking of the full dataset (the data to be paginated) into batches
-in case it's too big to load entirely (a batch is defined as the total amount of
-data the Paginator can handle at once).
-The objects passed into the constructor
-make this possible.
+paginate data that can't all be stored in memory at once.

 ## Constructor